How to start running: This walk/run technique is an easy way to get fit

-When you start running for the first time, you are not expected to suddenly run full-pelt for three miles non-stop.
+When you plug in your best running earbuds and start jogging for the first time, you are not expected to suddenly run full-pelt for three miles non-stop.
 In fact, it is much better to master the ‘walk/run’.

 Walking during a run is not showing weakness or a poor level of fitness.
 It is, in fact, the most sensible way to begin your running training.
 People assume that running is easy, and that all you do is start to run and continue for however long you want.
 How wrong they are, as there is much more too it!